-As the creative specialist in both networks, UCA promotes progression in creative arts, business and technology through a variety of activities, including workshops, holiday clubs and masterclasses.
-We work with young people in years 7 to 13 and those studying on further education (FE) courses.
+As the creative specialist in the region, UCA promotes progression in creative arts, business and technology through a variety of activities, including workshops, talks and self sign-up events.
+In the KMPF network we work with young people in years 7 to 13 and those studying on further education (FE) courses.

 Our aim is to promote social mobility by improving access to HE for young people from under-represented backgrounds.